CloudStationTeam/docs/source/deployment.md

       * SSH (TCP)   Port:22     Source:My IP
       * HTTP(TCP)   Port:80     Source:Anywhere
       * Custom UDP Rule  Port:14550  Source:Anywhere
-        * MAVLink(vehilce messages) is routed to 14550 via UDP in the current configuration.
+        * MAVLink (vehicle messages) is routed to 14550 via UDP in the current configuration.
 Any available port can be used instead of 14550.
+If you want to connect multiple vehicles, enter a range of ports, such as 14550-14560.
     * Create or use existing key pairs.
 This is used for SSH.
 2. Associate an Elastic IP to the EC2 (**Please take note of the IP/DNS address, you will need it in step 3 and 6)
     * "An Elastic IP address is a static IPv4 address".
 It is a public address we use so the IP address of the deployed